BS in Nutrition: Emphasis in Dietetics

 - BS in Food and Nutrition in Business and Industry is for students who desire careers with food manufacturers, distributors, or other business or foodservice organization.

-What do I need to do to become a Registered Dietitian?
+What do I need to do to become a Registered Dietitian Nutritionist?

-For step-by-step instructions on how to become an RD, see page 6 of the DPD Handbook.
+For step-by-step instructions on how to become an RD, see page 6 of the DP Handbook.

 Can I transfer hours from another school?